 Customer centricity is based on the notion that the best customers, the ones you should focus on, is the ones with the highest customer lifetime value, CLV.
 Meaning, like our own Lauri Eurén so eloquently breaks it down: “To put more simply, it’s the customer’s historic and future revenues subtracted by all the costs attributed to the customer”.

-The answer, Dr. Fader says, lies in focusing on costs and averages instead of value when planning and executing marketing activities.
+The answer, according to Dr Fader, lies in focusing on costs and averages instead of value when planning and executing marketing activities.
 Most companies have become accustomed to evaluating, planning and measuring all marketing activities from customer acquisition, customer retention and customer development based on the "average customer" and their cost.
-To become customer centric, you need to start looking at customers, and the value they can bring in a different way.
+To become customer-centric, you need to start looking at customers, and the value they can bring in a different way.

-However, planning your spend on the basis of cost instead of value will lead you to under spend and under achieve on acquisition.
-It might cost you less short term, but you will miss out on value in the long term.
-By shifting the focus from how much you are willing to pay for each customer to how much you want to pay to get the best ones, and allocating resources into finding them, you are setting your business up for long term profits from customers that bring the highest value for your company long term.
+However, planning your spending on the basis of cost instead of value will lead you to underspend and underachieving.
+It might cost you less in the short term, but you will miss out on value in the long term.
+By shifting the focus from how much you are willing to pay for each customer to how much you want to pay to get the best ones, and allocating resources into finding them, you are setting your business up for long term profits from customers that bring the highest value for your company in the long run.
 Dare to look at acquisition in this way and see the value that rises.

 “Most companies are overspending on retention”

-With that said, as Dr. Fader goes on to show, the spend on retention should still not be zero.
+With that said, Dr Fader points out that spend on retention should still not be zero.
 The fact is, companies are overspending on retention activities due to ignoring heterogeneity.
 Evaluating your customers on the basis of how likely they are to stay, and bring your company revenue, is good.
 However, most companies make the mistake of aggregating customer data, determining their average customer, and then falling into the fallacy of catering their marketing tactics for that “average customer”.

-Again, not all customers are created equal, and the right ones are going to stay longer, spend more, give you more value.
+Again, not all customers are created equal, and the right ones are going to stay longer, spend more and give you more value.
 Find them and treat them accordingly.
 Celebrate that heterogeneity and reap the benefits.

 Do you know what your company’s share of wallet is?
 Are you honing in on your marketing tactics to make this share bigger, to grow it?
 Most companies that care about customer development are.
-The tricky part is, share of wallet is highly reliant on size of wallet.
-Dr. Fader poses the logical question “so, should all companies focus on the rich customers then?”.
+The tricky part is, the share of the wallet is highly reliant on the size of the wallet.
+Dr Fader poses the logical question “so, should all companies focus on the rich customers then?”
 The truth is, it doesn’t matter.
 What matters is if they love you or not, that is what’s going to make them come back.

-Dr. Fader’s main point to the audience is clear, customer centricity can only succeed by “celebrating heterogeneity”.
+Dr Fader’s main point is clear, customer centricity can only succeed by “celebrating heterogeneity”.
 Not all customers are created equal.
 To truly get the highest value from your customers, you need to find the best ones and treat them as such.
 Becoming customer centric and using customer lifetime value to drive your marketing activities is the way to do it.